TheMuziBaloch/MarkSheet/README.md

 # MarkSheet

-Here is a clear and professional **README.md** documentation for your GitHub repository that explains the functionality of your **Student Marksheet Web App** project:

----

 ## 📄 Student Marksheet Web App

 A simple web-based marksheet system built with **HTML**, **CSS**, and **JavaScript**.
-It allows users to input student subject marks, validates the inputs, calculates total marks and grade, highlights failed subjects, and enables marksheet printing.
+It allows users to input student subject marks, validates the inputs, calculates total marks and grade, highlights failed subjects.

 ---